 Automation will assist with the volatility of privilege access requirements and improve the reliability of the entire framework by removing the human errors that often result from repetitive tasks.

-How to secure a Privilege Management Access framework
+How to Implement a Privilege Management Access Framework

 To mitigate supply chain attacks, defense mechanisms need to be placed along the Privilege Pathway commonly traversed by cybercriminals.

 Two lines of defense should be established - one outside of the ecosystem and the other within.